What Are the Key Considerations for Rack Battery Installation in Data Centers?

 What Cybersecurity Measures Protect Battery Management Systems?

-Implement TLS 1.3 encryption for BMS communications.
-Segment battery networks from OT/IT zones.
-Use hardware security modules (HSMs) for firmware updates.
+To protect BMS, implement TLS 1.3 encryption for communications and segment battery networks from IT/OT systems.
+Use hardware security modules (HSMs) for secure firmware updates.